Skip to content

 )

-For the complete list of Plotly events and payload structures, see the Event Reference.
+For complete payload structures, see the Event Reference.

 Updating Charts